Our vision

 Alarming hypoxic state

-“Life below water” is one of the UN Sustainable Development Goals and is about conserving and sustainably using the world’s oceans, fjords, and lakes and their resources for sustainable development.
+“Life below water” is one of the UN Sustainable Development Goals and is about conserving and sustainably using the world’s oceans, seas, and marine resources for sustainable development.
+In a Danish context, this also links closely to the health of fjords and lakes.

-The goal focuses, among other things, on protecting ecosystems and ensuring that there is life under water also for future generations.
+The goal focuses, among other things, on protecting marine and coastal ecosystems and ensuring that there is life under water also for future generations.

 From problem to resource

-We will contribute to more research and knowledge in the field
+We will strengthen research and share knowledge in the field.

-We will be a catalyst for innovation collaborations across research and business.
+We will be a catalyst for innovation collaborations across research, business, authorities, and local communities.

 Oxygen Valley will contribute to the restoration of healthy ecological conditions in Mariager Fjord and beyond.
 We share our knowledge from research and innovation locally and globally along the way, so that our knowledge can be applied to life in freshwater more broadly, in lakes and fjords.